RJ31337/TheGreatEscape/research.md

 https://github.com/jasonlewicki/crypto-trader-hub - Framework for connecting to popular cryptocurrency exchanges and data services, so as to run manual, auto, and algorithmic trades https://github.com/bitcont/cexchange - PHP library for trading on crypto-currency exchanges. https://github.com/krmeljalen/findexchange - Finds on which exchange each top 100 crypto coin is available to buy.
-(You have to set the exchanges you have and want to match) https://github.com/Ravelous-Marketplace/Ravelous - A crypto-commerce platform intended to make buying and selling items online in exchange for cryptocurrency simple.
+(You have to set the exchanges you have and want to match)